mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 Often times you want to control a big motor/solenoid from a small embedded device.
 This section focuses on some of the more power electronics side of things while the Embedded Systems section will focus a bit more on the embedded side of things.

 - Design a circuit to drive an inductive load from a microcontroller GPIO.
-- Why would a pulldown resistor be nessary?
+- Why would a pulldown resistor be necessary?
 - Why would you want a series resistor between the GPIO and MOSFET gate?
 What is parasitic oscillation in the context and where can it arise from?
 What does the series resistor do?
 - Why is isolation important?
 What are the tradeoffs?
 - What sort of isolations would you want?